Nithin1729S/IT303-Mini-Project/README.md

 PASSWD = 'GOOGLE_SMTP_API_PASSWORD'
 TWILIO_SID = 'TWILIO_SID_TOKEN'
 TWILIO_AUTHTOKEN= 'TWILIO_AUTHTOKEN'
+TWILIO_MESSAGE_SERVICE_SID='TWILIO_MESSAGE_SERVICE_SID'
 ```

 Make sure to replace the placeholders with your actual credentials.

 ## Google Sheets API Credentials

-Create a JSON file containing your Google Sheets API credentials and save it in the `mtechMinorEval/static` directory with the name `client.json` .
+Create a Desktop application in Google Sheet API dashboard.
+Download a JSON file containing your Google Sheets API credentials and save it in the `mtechMinorEval/static` directory with the name `client.json` .
 This file is necessary for the application to interact with Google Sheets.

+## Twilio

+Create a [messaging service](https://console.twilio.com/us1/develop/sms/services) in twilio console.
+Use that messaging service to [send an sms to personal number](https://console.twilio.com/us1/develop/sms/try-it-out/send-an-sms).
+Copy all credentials and paste in .env file.

 ## Running the Application